hb9kns/plog/README.md

   address files, or log and temporary files!
 - `pubready` contains the string that should mark texts ready for publication; it is used as a
-  `grep` pattern, so be careful with punctuation
+  `grep` and `sed` pattern, so be careful with punctuation;
+  *no lines up to and including this string will be published* i.e you may put private notes before this string
 - `arch` denotes a directory (must be writable of course) where postings (input text/Markdown files) are moved, after being processed and published